-- 7.1 Aggregate demand to negotiate prices and delivery conditions with manufacturers: International and regional consortia can play a role in aggregating demand across countries to achieve economies of scale to justify investments in high up-front cost spaces such as vaccine and pharmaceutical manufacturing that do not have established markets yet.
-For example, Africa Centres for Disease Control and Prevention (Africa CDC) and Afreximbank lead the African Pooled Procurement Mechanism (APPM) to improve the affordability, availability, and equitable access of essential medical supplies in Africa.
-A similar kind of initiative could also be beneficial if expanded to cover other diseases and regions, as demonstrated by the efforts made by MedAccess, a prominent nonprofit organization that partners with makers and buyers of medical products to bring them to more people in LMICs.
-Aggregating demand can also provide the data and incentives needed for shaping IP-related mechanisms to encourage industry and investors to engage; for instance, global access agreements by which IP rights are essentially exchanged for pricing discounts in targeted LMIC countries. - 7.2 Collaborate on medium- and longer-term health planning for products and services: Bundling needs for a medium- and longer-term contract can better quantify demand and reduce prices.
-Governments and international organizations can also collaborate to quantify demand based on data to build and sustain investable business models, as well as to make informed decisions for both governments and manufacturers.
-For example, GAVI's Vaccine Demand Forecasting provides vaccine demand forecasts to inform medium- and longer-term procurement and funding decisions for both manufacturers and LMIC governments.
+Pooled Procurement Mechanism (APPM) to improve the affordability, availability, and equitable access of essential medical supplies in Africa.
+A similar kind of initiative could also be beneficial if expanded to cover other diseases and regions, as demonstrated by the efforts made by MedAccess, a prominent non-profit organization that partners with makers and buyers of medical products to bring them to more people in LMICs.
+Aggregating demand can also provide the data and incentives needed for shaping IP-related mechanisms to encourage industry and investors to engage, for instance global access agreements by which IP rights are essentially exchanged for pricing discounts in targeted LMIC countries.

+7.2 Collaborate on medium and longer-term health planning for products and services supported by: Bundling needs for a medium and longer-term contract can better quantify demand and reduce prices.
+Governments and international organizations can also collaborate to quantify demand based on data to build and sustain investable business models, as well as to making informed decisions for both governments and manufacturers.
+For example, GAVI's Vaccine Demand Forecasting provides vaccine demand forecasts to inform medium and longer-term procurement and funding decisions for both manufacturers and for LMIC governments.